uptake/pkgnet/CONTRIBUTING.md

 ### Update the Website

-Adding the new version tag in the previous step should have triggered a Github Action to build the website docs and create a PR.
-If not, manually trigger the workflow and create a PR to update the docs.
-Merge that in!
+Adding the new version tag in the previous step should have triggered a Github Action to build the website docs and create a branch named `website_docs_update`.
+Review and merge.

 ### Open a new PR to begin development on the next version